-- 1. Students will find recipes that will help to fill the order (online research and recipes).
-(Document use, Digital Technology) - Present the menu of bread and desserts for the event to the client (teacher). - Students will calculate the materials needed to fill the order (remind students that the client doesn't want 12 apple pies, 15 chocolate cakes and 200 chocolate chip cookies) they will have to diversify the order.
-(Thinking, Numeracy) - Determine how much it will cost to purchase materials by giving them local flyers to look through.
-(Document Use, Numeracy - Calculation) - Determine how much will be charged per loaf of bread, pie, cake, cookie, etc. to ensure that there is a profit margin of at least 30% before starting.
-(Numeracy - Estimation) - Determine how long it will take to prepare all of the items in time for the event.
+- Students will find recipes that will help to fill the order (online research and recipes).
+(Reading and Digital) - Present the menu of bread and desserts for the event to the client (teacher).
+(Communication) - Students will calculate the materials needed to fill the order (remind students that the client doesn't want 12 apple pies, 15 chocolate cakes and 200 chocolate chip cookies) they will have to diversify the order.
+(Problem Solving) - Determine how much it will cost to purchase materials by giving them local flyers to look through.
+(Numeracy - Calculation) - 5.
+Determine how much will be charged per loaf of bread, pie, cake, cookie, etc. to ensure that there is a profit margin of at least 30% before starting.
+(Numeracy Estimation) - 6.
+Determine how long it will take to prepare all of the items in time for the event.
 What is the ideal start time if there are 2 ovens?
-(Numeracy - Scheduling)
+(Numeracy Scheduling)